Paul Blackburn (baseball): Career

+Draft and minor leagues

-Chicago Cubs
+2012–2016: Chicago Cubs and Seattle Mariners

 Blackburn was drafted by the Chicago Cubs in the first round of the 2012 Major League Baseball draft out of Heritage High School in Brentwood, California.
 He made his professional debut that season with the Rookie Arizona League Cubs, going 2–0 with a 3.48 ERA in nine games (six starts).
-He played in 2013 with the Class A-Short Season Boise Hawks, going 2–3 with a 3.33 ERA in 13 games (12 starts), and in 2014 with the Class A Kane County Cougars, pitching to a 9–4 record with a 3.23 ERA in 24 starts.
-He spent 2015 with the Class A-Advanced Myrtle Beach Pelicans where he compiled a 7–5 record with a 3.11 ERA and a 1.24 WHIP in 18 starts.
+He played in 2013 with the Low-A Boise Hawks, going 2–3 with a 3.33 ERA in 13 games (12 starts), and in 2014 with the Single-A Kane County Cougars, pitching to a 9–4 record with a 3.23 ERA in 24 starts.
+He spent 2015 with the High-A Myrtle Beach Pelicans where he compiled a 7–5 record with a 3.11 ERA and a 1.24 WHIP in 18 starts.
 Blackburn began 2016 with the Double-A Tennessee Smokies.

-Seattle Mariners

-On July 20, 2016, the Cubs traded Blackburn and Dan Vogelbach to the Seattle Mariners for Mike Montgomery and Jordan Pries.
+On July 20, 2016, the Cubs traded Blackburn and Daniel Vogelbach to the Seattle Mariners in exchange for Mike Montgomery and Jordan Pries.
 Seattle assigned him to the Double-A Jackson Generals.
 In 26 total games (25 starts) between Tennessee and Jackson, he was 9–5 with a 3.27 ERA.

-Oakland Athletics
+Oakland Athletics (2016–2024)

 On November 12, 2016, Blackburn was traded to the Oakland Athletics for Danny Valencia.
 The Athletics added him to their 40-man roster a few days later.
 He began 2017 with the Triple-A Nashville Sounds.
 Through June 26, 2017, Blackburn had a 5–6 record with a 3.05 ERA and 56 strikeouts for the Sounds.
-He was named to the 2017 Pacific Coast League All-Star Team.
+On June 28, he was named to the 2017 Pacific Coast League All-Star Team.

+2017: Rookie season

-Blackburn was called up to the Oakland Athletics to make his major league debut on July 1, 2017, against the Atlanta Braves.
+Blackburn was called up to the Athletics to make his major league debut on July 1 against the Atlanta Braves.
+In his debut, Blackburn threw 6 innings, giving up 3 hits and no earned runs on 96 pitches in a 4–3 loss.
+He earned his first career win five days later on July 6 against the Mariners when he threw 72⁄3 innings, giving up 8 hits, one walk, and one earned run in a 7–4 victory.
 He spent the remainder of the season with Oakland, going 3–1 with a 3.22 ERA in ten starts.
-On August 22, Blackburn was struck on the hand by a line drive off the bat of Trey Mancini during a start in Baltimore.
-He exited the game and would not pitch again that season.
+On August 22, Blackburn was struck on the hand by a line drive off the bat of Trey Mancini in the 5th inning during a start against the Baltimore Orioles.
+He exited the game and did not pitch again that season.